AndrewMahajan/PortfolioProjects/README.md

 ## Overview

-In this project, I analyzed Covid-19 data from the CDC (February 2020-April 2021) and I created [SQL queries](https://github.com/AndrewMahajan/PortfolioProjects/blob/main/Covid-19%20SQL%20Queries) to analyze data.
+In this project, I analyzed Covid-19 data from the CDC (February 2020-April 2021) and created [SQL queries](https://github.com/AndrewMahajan/PortfolioProjects/blob/main/Covid-19%20SQL%20Queries) to analyze data.

 I wanted to answer important questions such as: